By Rick Steves and Cameron Hewitt

 To learn more about Hungary past and present, check out a few of these books and films.

 Lonnie Johnson's Central Europe: Enemies, Neighbors, Friends is the best history overview of Hungary and the surrounding nations.
 John Lukacs' Budapest 1900 is a scholarly but readable cultural study that captures Budapest at its turn-of-the-20th-century zenith.
 Patrick Leigh Fermor's Between the Woods and the Water is the vividly recounted memoir of a young man who traveled by foot and on horseback across the Balkan Peninsula (including Hungary) in 1933.
 András Török's irreverent Budapest: A Critical Guide, while technically a guidebook, offers more local insight (and wit) than any other source.
-Timothy Garton Ash has written several good "eyewitness account" books analyzing the transition in Central and Eastern Europe over the last two decades, including History of the Present and The Magic Lantern.
+Timothy Garton Ash has written several good "eyewitness account" books analyzing the transition in Central and Eastern Europe from the late 1980s through the 1990s, including History of the Present and The Magic Lantern.
 Tina Rosenberg's dense but thought-provoking The Haunted Land asks how individuals who actively supported communist regimes should be treated in the post-communist age.
 For information on Eastern European Roma (Gypsies), consider the textbook-style We Are the Romani People by Ian Hancock, and the more literary Bury Me Standing by Isabel Fonseca.
 And for a look at life during communist times — albeit not in Hungary — Croatian journalist Slavenka Drakulić has written a pair of insightful essay collections from a woman's perspective: Café Europa: Life After Communism and How We Survived Communism and Even Laughed.
+If you're going to Eger, consider reading Géza Gárdonyi's Eclipse of the Crescent Moon, an epic about the Siege of Eger that's read and beloved by every Hungarian grade-schooler.

 Imre Kertész, a Hungarian-Jewish Auschwitz survivor who won the Nobel Prize for Literature in 2002, is best known for his semi-autobiographical novel Fatelessness (Sorstalanság), which chronicles the experience of a young concentration-camp prisoner.
 Arthur Phillips' confusingly titled novel Prague tells the story of American expats negotiating young-adult life in post-communist Budapest, where they often feel one-upped by their compatriots doing the same in the Czech capital (hence the title).
 Joseph Roth's The Radetzky March details the decline of an aristocratic family in the Austro-Hungarian Empire.
 The Newbery Honor book Zlateh the Goat (Isaac Bashevis Singer) includes seven folktales of Jewish Eastern Europe.